AutoMapper/AutoMapper/docs/Getting-started.md

 AutoMapper will ignore null reference exceptions when mapping your source to your target.
 This is by design.
 If you don't like this approach, you can combine AutoMapper's approach with [custom value resolvers](Custom-value-resolvers.html) if needed.

 Once you have your types you can create a map for the two types using a `MapperConfiguration` and CreateMap.
 You only need one `MapperConfiguration` instance typically per AppDomain and should be instantiated during startup.
-More examples of initial setup see in [Setup](Setup.html).
+More examples of initial setup can be seen in [Setup](Setup.html).

 ```c#
 var config = new MapperConfiguration(cfg => cfg.CreateMap<Order, OrderDto>());